Scheduling with Gaps: New Models and Algorithms: Minimizing Maximum Gap

-We claim that the algorithm can be implemented in time $O(n\log n)$.
-Instead of $U$, the algorithm can maintain a set $U'$ consisting only of those intervals $j$ with $r_j \le \max(H) + \lambda$ that that do not have yet a representative.
-Then choosing the $j$ in the algorithm and removing it from $U'$ takes time $O(\log n)$.
-When $\max(H)$ is incremented (after adding $h_j$), new intervals are inserted into $U'$ in order of release times, each insertion taking time $O(\log n)$.
+We claim that Algorithm~$\AlgViable(\lambda)$ can be implemented in time $O(n\log n)$.
+Instead of $U$, the algorithm maintains a set $U'\subseteq U$ that, when a step $j\ge 2$ starts, consists of indices $i$ for which $r_i \le \circh_{j-1} + \lambda$ and $I_i$ does not yet have a representative.
+Store $U'$ in a priority queue with priority values equal to the deadlines.
+Then choosing the new interval $I_j$ in the algorithm and removing $j$ from $U'$ takes time $O(\log n)$.
+When $j$ is incremented (after adding $\circh_j$ to the solution), the indices of new intervals are inserted into $U'$ in order of release times (which can be sorted in the pre-processing stage), with each insertion taking time $O(\log n)$.

-Now, the idea is to use the above procedure as an oracle and to do a binary search on $\lambda$'s.
-To this end, we would like to have a small set of candidate values for the optimal $\lambda$.
+Now, the idea is to use Algorithm~$\AlgViable(\lambda)$ as an oracle in binary search on $\lambda$'s.
+For this to work, we need to be able to efficiently identify a small set of candidate values for the optimal $\lambda$.
 Let